-Rather than trying to detail all the critical issues that divide the systems approach and the universals approach, we will do better to focus our attention on the especially divisive issue of supervenience.
+Rather than detailing all the critical issues that divide the systems approach and the universals approach, attention has been on the divisive issue of supervenience (i.e., determination).
 It concerns whether Humean considerations really determine what the laws are.
 There are some important examples that appear to show that they do not.

-Tooley (1977, 669) asks us to suppose that there are ten different kinds of fundamental particles.
+Suppose that there are ten different kinds of fundamental particles.
 So, there are fifty-five possible kinds of two-particle interactions.
 Suppose that fifty-four of these kinds have been studied and fifty-four laws have been discovered.
 The interaction of X and Y particles have not been studied because conditions are such that they never will interact.
 Nevertheless, it seems that it might be a law that, when X particles and Y particles interact, P occurs.
 Similarly it might be a law that when X and Y particles interact, Q occurs.
-There seems to be nothing about the local matters of particular fact in this world that fixes which of these generalizations is a law.
+There seems to be nothing about the local matters of particular fact in this world that fixes which of these generalizations is a law (Tooley 1977, 669).

 Minkowski space-time, the space-time of Special Relativity, is a model of the field equations of General Relativity (in particular, it is a vacuum solution).
 So an empty Minkowski space-time is one way the world could be if it is governed by the laws of General Relativity.
 But is Minkowski space-time a model only of the General Relativistic laws?
 Of course not!
 One could, for example, postulate that Special Relativity is the complete and accurate account of space-time structure, and produce another theory of gravitation, which would still have the vacuum Minkowski space-time as a model.
 So under the assumption that no possible world can be governed by the laws of General Relativity and by a rival theory of gravity, the total physical state of the world cannot always determine the laws (2007, 67).